Virtuouz/sopris/src/events/20240211-SuperBowl.md

   subheadline: "More information on these events coming soon."
   subheadline2: "Future Events to come!"
 ---
-## **Super Bowl Watch Party Sponsored by the Four Jacks Hotel**
+## **Super Bowl Watch Party Sponsored by the Four Jacks Hotel/Casino and Sopris Restaurant**
-Join us at Sopris for the ultimate Super Bowl Watch Party, sponsored by the Four Jacks Hotel, where the excitement on and off the field comes together for a winning combination!
+Join us for the ultimate Super Bowl Watch Party, sponsored by the Four Jacks Hotel/Casino and Sopris restaurant, where the excitement on and off the field comes together for a winning combination!

 Catch all the big game action on our big screens while enjoying a lively atmosphere filled with cheers, drinks, and a spirited crowd.
 Our Super Bowl Watch Party promises an unforgettable experience for sports enthusiasts and fans alike.